 Gonzales TX 78629

 The first two nights of the workshop will be based in Gonzales, TX.
-This lodging is included in your workshop fee based on double occupancy.
-Should you wish a single room you must request a single supplement at time of registration.
+This lodging is included in your workshop fee based on single occupancy.
+Double occupancy permitted for two participants traveling together.
+A discount will be provided.

 The remaining two nights will be based in Fredericksburg.
-This lodging is also included in your workshop fee based on double occupancy.
-Should you wish a single room you must request a single supplement at time of registration.
+This lodging is also included in your workshop fee based on single occupancy.
+Double occupancy permitted for two participants traveling together.
+A discount will be provided.

 - 91 days or more prior to the start of the workshop your deposit will be refunded less $100